 - If you haven't yet, move away from eating meat, dairy, and eggs!

 - Join the protest!
 With events scheduled in dozens of cities across the globe, find the one nearest to you.
-If you cannot find one, we can help you organize a demo in your community.
+If you cannot find one, we can help you organize a demonstration in your community.

 - Share our 10 Billion Lives video online with friends and family, or reach a wider audience by screening the video while tabling at a community event.
 The video challenges viewers to see for themselves the abuses inherent to animal agriculture before concluding with an opportunity to pledge to eat more vegan meals.
 We will even help you set up a "pay-per-view" event, where viewers are given $1 each to watch the 4-minute video like on our 10 Billion Lives Tour.
 For more information on how to host your own pay-per-view event like our 10 Billion Lives Tour, visit our Compassionate Activist Network website.